-Each class meets twice weekly--either on Mondays and Wednesdays, or Tuesdays and Thursdays--for two hours each meeting.
+Each class meets twice weekly--either on Mondays and Wednesdays, or Tuesdays and Thursdays--for two hours.
 Additionally, we take field trips each week to destinations germane to classes and built in to the overall cost of the program.
 Field trips focus on sites in and around Spoleto itself, and points somewhat farther afield (Rome, Assisi, Perugia, Orvieto, etc.).
-Field trip destinations will be set early in the year of travel but will almost certainly include Rome and Assisi, and also important archeological and religious sites in Spoleto.
+Those destinations will be set early in the year of travel but will almost certainly include Rome and Assisi, and also important archeological and religious sites in Spoleto.
 Travel costs associated with class-based field trips are included in the program.

-Total cost for the program (excluding tuition) is $4750 for summer 2017.
-This figure includes all program travel (including round trip airfare to Rome, chartered bus to and from Spoleto, and all field trips and admission costs while in Italy), accommodations in private apartments in Spoleto, five dinners per week in family-run restaurants, and twelve hours of intensive Italian language training.
+Total cost for the 2018 summer program (excluding tuition) is $4750.
+This figure includes all program travel (including round trip airfare to Rome, chartered bus to and from Spoleto, and some field trips and admission costs while in Italy), accommodations in private apartments in Spoleto, four dinners per week in family-run restaurants (as well as a few other special feasts), and twelve hours of intensive Italian language training.

 The payment schedule is as follows:

 February 1: $1000 due